COGS18/COGS18.github.io/_build/html/_sources/assets/intro/syllabus.md

 Cheating and plagiarism have been and will be strongly penalized.
 If, for whatever reason, Canvas or DataHub is down or something else prohibits you from being able to turn in an assignment on time, immediately email the professor or else it will be graded as late.

+#### Policy on using Artificial Intelligence programming assistance

+I believe that using large language models (LLMs) or other kinds of AIs can help a good programmer work more efficiently.
+I also believe that relying on AI assistance will probably slow down the development of a beginning programmer into a good programmer.

+My advice: if you struggle to conceptualize how you want to write a program you should probably NOT use an LLM (or at least not right away).
+The beginning or intermediate programmer needs to practice their craft... just like you will never get to be great at a video game by just watching other people's speed runs.
+I think its fine to use AI assistance if you can immediately imagine how to solve the problem, but you just want help with implementation details, to see alternative algorithms you could use, or help writing it faster.

+Note that LLMs are most helpful in learning when *you* determine the questions to ask it and interpret the answer, NOT when you copy+paste questions from assignments in directly and then copy+paste the answer it spits out.
+For example, if a question in this class asked you to "write a function that takes two parameters `income`, `tax_rate` that will calculate how much you owe in taxes", you would NOT just copy that question into ChatGPT/CoPilot/etc. Instead, you would attempt the question on your own and then ask specific questions on *parts* of the question you don't understand.
+For example, you may ask the LLM, "what does it mean for a function to take two parameters?"
+This way you ensure you're understanding and maximizing learning.
+(Also, note that example question was intentionally not detailed enough to actually get you a "right" answer for such a question but to serve as an example for what it means to ask your "own" questions.)

+You can use AI to help you program as long as you:

+- make a code comment that cites the AI used, and provides an estimate of how much code in a given block is machine generated.
+For instance you might write this ```# The (code/design) of this function is (completely/mostly/partially) generated by Github Copilot from the prompt "write a python function to bubble sort a list"```  Feel free to include a description of any specific changes you made from the machine generated code... it was edited to reduce execution time, to deal with edge cases, to deal with an empty data file, etc..
+- don't assume LLM code is working and just hand in without checking.
+You are always responsible for functionality and understanding how something works.
+- understand that programming with LLMs still requires you to do programming.
+But instead of creating code from scratch (the part many people enjoy) you will need to do debugging and unit testing (the part many people don't like)
+- you understand that you may be asked to explain your code at any time.
+A helpful heuristic can be to ask yourself “Can I explain each piece of code and each analysis carried out in what I’m submitting?
+Could I reproduce this code/analysis on my own?”; you should be able to answer “Yes” to both questions for everything you submit in this course.
+If you can't explain how your code works and why the design is that way, you may lose points.

 ### Disability Access

 Students requesting accommodations due to a disability must provide a current Authorization for Accommodation (AFA) letter.
 These letters are issued by the Office for Students with Disabilities (OSD), which is located in University Center 202 behind Center Hall.
 Please contact the professor privately to arrange accommodations.